Dragonball Evolution (soundtrack): Development

 A fan of the franchise, Tyler jumped at the job when he was offered it before filming even began.
 He called director James Wong stating that "they could make the film very, very epic".
 Tyler stated that the basis for his score is the vibe that the film is a parallel universe with a mythic aspect.
 He began work on the project before the initial filming by writing various themes for the anime itself.
 With the notion that a particular theme would be fitting for characters such as Goku, Piccolo, and Gohan.
 Tyler stated that he didn't want to go with "pop, synthpop stuff" that was presented in the anime as it was live-action.
-Yet he wanted something that "kind of stood outside of time a little bit more".
-But there are references to contemporary music within the score.
+Instead, he wanted something that "kind of stood outside of time a little bit more", though there are references to contemporary music within the score.
 Tyler conducted the score with the Hollywood Studio Symphony at the Newman Scoring Stage on the Twentieth Century Fox lot.
 With orchestrations by Robert Elhai, Brad Warnaar, Dana Niu, and Pakk Hui.